Providing Creative Solutions and Meticulous Preparation in all Areas of Law

 Our McKinney family lawyers have been named as Texas Rising Stars and members of the Top 40 Under 40 by the National Trial Lawyers.
 Attorney J. Ryan Nordhaus is Board Certified by the Texas Board of Legal Specialization – Family Law, and he is also a qualified mediator pursuant to rules promulgated by the Texas Family Code.
 We have been named among the 10 Best in Client Satisfaction by the American Institute of Family Law Attorneys two years in a row, and we consistently strive to provide the best possible legal representation and client service in every case we handle.

-Schedule a Free Consultation With a Family Lawyer
+Schedule a Free Consultation with Our McKinney Family Lawyers

 If you have questions or need help and would like to speak with an attorney, we encourage you to get in touch.
 To get started with a free and confidential consultation, please call (214) 726-1450 or request to speak with a family lawyer online today.